maddigits/maddigits.github.com/_posts/2014-11-26-telegram-notifications.md

 business specific things, dependency on third-party systems... well, use your imagination.

-I also added it to the crontab, so it will run every minute.
+I also added it to the `crontab`, so it will run every minute.

 And, sure enough, it works: